eth-sign/apeiron-protocol/README.md

-# eip-1492
+# Apeiron Protocol (ἄ)

-Apeiron Token Protocol - Consoles, Cartridges & Signs
+Apeiron (ἄ) brings Tokens with Decentralization, Ownership, Relationship and Validation.
+Unlocking the Self-sovereignty in web3 through Consoles and Cartridges.

 Who wants to read me?